 There are a variety of responsible investment decisions you can make, and the approach that ethical investment funds take is based on the investment criteria and the ultimate goals.
 The three main strategies include:

-The engagement investment strategy involves tactically engaging with firms and organisation to endorse socially responsible corporate practices.
-It could include practices like a diversifying the firm’s board of directions, or being at the forefront of the ‘green world movement’ through their carbon emission targets.
+The engagement investment strategy involves tactically engaging with firms and organizations to endorse socially responsible corporate practices.
+It could include practices like diversifying the firm’s board of directions or being at the forefront of the ‘green world movement’ through their carbon emission targets.

 In this investment strategy, particular sectors aren’t excluded.
-Instead, the finance manager evaluates every industry and look for the best-in-class firms to invest in, based on their ‘socially responsible ‘criteria.
+Instead, the finance manager evaluates every industry and looks for the best-in-class firms to invest in, based on their ‘socially responsible ‘criteria.